Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

 When Alex started writing, he did a deep dive into the history of wild animals attacking people.
 While researching, the story of Jacqueline and Mark caught his eye, and he decided to use that incident as a base for his movie.

-He also changed the script to a large extent and explained that it wasn’t exactly a documentary.
+He changed the script to a large extent and explained that it wasn’t exactly a documentary.
 MacDonald didn’t compromise on the authenticity of the events, and instead of using a CGI bear, he decided to hire two real ones.

 The director was so petrified of the wild animals that he didn’t sleep the night before the first day of shooting.